-The Issuer is a member of the Hoist Finance Group (the "Group" or "Hoist Finance") of which the Issuer is the parent company.
-The shares of the Issuer are listed on Nasdaq Stockholm.
+The Issuer is a member of the Hoist Finance Group (the "Group" or "Hoist Finance") of which Hoist Finance AB (publ) (the "Parent"), with Swedish Corporate ID No. 556012-8489, is the parent company.
+The shares of the Parent are listed on Nasdaq Stockholm.
+The Issuer is 100 per cent. owned by the Parent, and thus the Issuer is controlled by the Parent.